 It takes the form of a stylised diary written by Misty Marie Wilmot, who is a washed-up artist living on the happy holiday, picture-postcard pretty resort of Waytansea Island.
 Her husband has just tried to kill himself and now lies in a coma from which it’s unlikely he’ll ever recover.
-Her 12-year-old daughter, Tabitha, has developed an unholy alliance with Misty’s mother-in-law, Grace, and life in general has turned into a fog of constant drinking, pill-popping and cigarette smoking, while working as a downtrodden, quickly aging maid at the island’s tourist-ridden hotel.
+Her 12-year-old daughter, Tabitha, has developed an unholy alliance with Misty’s mother-in-law, Grace, and life, in general, has turned into a fog of constant drinking, pill-popping and cigarette smoking, while working as a downtrodden, quickly ageing maid at the island’s tourist-ridden hotel.

 Just when things couldn’t get any worse, Misty has to fight off legal suits being filed against her husband who has been “hiding” rooms in houses he’s refurbished.
 Inside the “missing” rooms he’s scrawled vile and violent messages across the walls, many of them personal attacks on Misty herself.